fahadahmad84-design/Quantum-Computing-Labs/README.md

 # Quantum-Computing
-Interactive Qiskit Lab#1 for Quantum Computing (M34099)
+Interactive Qiskit Labs for Quantum Computing (M34099)
 # Quantum Computing Laboratories

 Interactive Qiskit laboratories for **M34099 Quantum Computing** at the University of Portsmouth.